dwgb93/TEI_WildfireSpread/README.md

 * population
 * humidity
 * wind speed
+The dataset also has an additional feature that includes the previous fire mask making the dataset have 18,545 fire events.

 The data is presented as 64 km x 64 km grids with 1 km resolution.
 We randomly crop a 32 km x 32 km square from each region for training, to reduce the computational complexity.
 We use the middle 32 km x 32 km square from each region for validation and testing.